-A freshly baked buttery croissant and a good coffee is a real treat when you are on holiday in France.
-For some reason it makes us feel almost 'French' as we sit back and relax at a cafe on the Promenade des Anglais, watching the sun come up over the Baie des Anges and checking out the morning joggers as they trot past.
+A freshly baked buttery croissant and a good coffee is a real treat when on holiday in France.
+For some reason it makes us feel almost 'French' as we sit back and relax at a café on the Promenade des Anglais, watching the sun come up over the Baie des Anges and checking out the morning joggers as they trot past.

-But nothing beats a long and lazy Sunday brunch with family or friends where you can eat good food, enjoy great company and get your caffeine fix for the day.
+Nothing beats a long, lazy Sunday brunch with family or friends where you can eat good food, enjoy great company and get your caffeine fix for the day.
 We have a few favourites, although this is just scratching the surface of the great places to eat in Nice.

 Déli Bo Café